Xetibo/ReSet-Doc/sections/Prelude.typ

 Despite both Rust and C++ offering the same datatype, they are not properly compatible.
-A single Rust String to C++ std::string is transferrable over a shared library, however a struct containing multiple strings is not converted properly and results in a double free, meaning memory is attempted to be freed twice by C++.
+A single Rust String to C++ std::string is transferrable over a shared library, however, a struct containing multiple strings is not converted properly and results in a double free, meaning memory is attempted to be freed twice by C++.

 In order for this struct to be consistently compatible,